jnozzi/cocoadev.com/markdown/AudioExtractionBuffering.md

 }

 Obviously I left out a lot of detail.
 If you want to load big sounds smoothly, you can do one loop iteration, update the 'peak' buffer, and update the display, before you go on to the next loop iteration.
 This way the wave will slowly be drawn on screen, while not stalling the main thread.
 Just writing this sorta-code fragment made my head spin a little, so I understand the frustration of juggling all these variables, especially when dealing with multiple threads and all.
-Good luck! -General/JeremyJurksztowicz
+Good luck! -JeremyJurksztowicz